 - Improved efficacy with both insect and disease control.

 So it begs the question: “Why doesn’t everyone have an electrostatic sprayer?”
-We recently performed a study in carrot in Holland Marsh to explore some of the claims (see the article here).
-This article is intended as a primer on how electrostatic applications work.
+We performed a study in carrot in Ontario’s Holland Marsh to explore some of the claims and to get a first-hand experience with the technology.
+That article might help answer the question.
+But first, read this article which explores the basic principles behind how electrostatic applications work.

 Charging the Droplet

 Let’s consider a negatively-charged droplet (see diagram below).
 The droplet becomes polarized when it passes through the electric field.
 The field attracts electrons to the droplet surface and repels positrons towards the centre.
-The droplet now has its own field that attracts it to grounded objects.
-The negative charge on the droplet surface repels mobile electrons on the surface of the target, which redistribute, creating a relative positive charge on the surface and attract the droplet.
+The droplet now has its own field that electrically motivates it to land on neutral objects.
+As they approach such an object, the negative charge on the droplet surface repels mobile electrons on the surface of the target, which redistribute, creating a relative positive charge on the surface and attract the droplet.

-Many forces influence droplet behaviour (e.g. inertia, wind currents, gravity, etc.).
+Many forces influence droplet behaviour (E.g., inertia, wind, gravity, etc.).
 Very Fine droplets have a low terminal velocity causing them to fall slowly (~40 seconds to fall 3 m).
 This makes them highly drift-prone.
 However, simulations have shown that a charged droplet released close to a grounded target would be “pulled” faster than an uncharged droplet.
 Further, their trajectories would be less affected by air movement and they have the potential to move upwards against gravity towards the underside of a leaf.

-Of course, the droplets must reach the canopy before any of these potential advantages can be realized.
-Even with air-assist to project the spray into the canopy, it has been estimated that the droplet must be within a centimetre of the target before attraction improves deposition.
+Of course the droplets must reach the canopy before any of these potential advantages can be realized.
+Even with air-assist to project the spray into the canopy, it has been shown that the droplet must be within two centimetres of the target before attraction improves deposition.
 There are many physical phenomena that influence this process:

 The Faraday Cage Effect can occur when spraying dense canopies.
 The spray deposits on the first grounded object it encounters.
-This is the upper surfaces of the canopy and the spray is prevented from moving deeper.
-In addition, there is often a naturally occurring negative charge on the earth’s surface that repels negatively charged spray.
+This is the outer surfaces of the canopy and the spray can be prevented from moving deeper into dense canopies.
+Regarding arable crops, there is often a naturally occurring negative charge on the earth’s surface that repels negatively charged spray.
 This may be why studies often report reduced loss to soil.

 The Expansion Cloud Effect (or cooler, the “Space Cloud” Effect) describes how charged droplets are repelled by objects with a like charge.
 Coulomb’s Law describes how objects with an opposite charge attract, but it also says objects with a like charge repel.
 Since the droplets all have the same charge, they repel each other.
 While this causes the plume to expand into the canopy and helps to distribute the droplets to give uniform coverage, it also causes droplets to expand upwards away from the crop, making them susceptible to drift.

-The opportunity for reduced pesticide use is appealing, and it may entice consumers to consider the electrostatic sprayer as a more environmentally-conscious choice.
-However, we found very few studies relating to drift, and opinions are mixed whether electrostatic applications are any more drift-prone than conventional applications.
+The opportunity for reduced pesticide use is appealing and it may entice consumers to consider the electrostatic sprayer as a more environmentally-conscious choice.
+However, we have found very few studies relating to drift, and opinions are mixed whether electrostatic applications are any more drift-prone than conventional applications.

 Considered collectively, electrostatic applications seem to perform well in controlled conditions, but the complications arising from variability in a natural environment coupled with the cost of equipment has slowed adoption.
+The current rules for practical adoption are poorly defined.
 More fulsome drift studies are required and coverage uniformity and canopy penetration (particularly from ground rig systems) must be consistent in real world settings.

 Nevertheless, electrostatic applications have a lot of “potential”.